apache/skywalking/docs/en/setup/backend/backend-cluster.md

 ## Zookeeper coordinator
 Zookeeper is a very common and wide used cluster coordinator.
 Set the **cluster** module's implementor to **zookeeper** in the yml to active.

+Please check your ZooKeeper is 3.5+, However, it is also compatible with ZooKeeper 3.4.x.
+Replace the ZooKeeper 3.5+ library with your ZooKeeper 3.4.x library from the oap-libs folder.

 ```yaml
 cluster:
   zookeeper: